Finite-Function-Encoding Quantum States: Definition of Finite-Function-Encoding quantum states

 \begin{prop} The state $\ket{f}$ is the unique simultaneous $+1$-eigenvector of the set of $n$ FP operators $\{ S_{f,\kappa_i}\colon 1\leq i\leq n\}$, where for each $i$, $\kappa_i$ is a $d$-cycle. \end{prop} The proof can be found in Appendix~\ref{appendixA}.
 In the above construction, the choice of the $d$-cycles $\kappa_i$ is left free.

-Now we are interested in another property of the stabilizers: \emph{internal commutativity}.
-In other words we are interested to find a family of stabilizing operators that determine a state $\ket{f}$ uniquely and also \emph{internally commute}, i.e., we also require that for all $i$, $ X_{\kappa_i}Z_{f\circ\kappa_{i} - f} =Z_{f\circ\kappa_{i} - f}X_{\kappa_i} $.
-This will be done by looking at the previous construction and studying which choice of $\{\kappa_i\}_{i=1}^n$ gives rise to internally commuting stabilizing operators and will be based on the following Lemma:
+Now, we are interested in another property of the stabilizers: \emph{internal commutativity}.
+In other words, we are interested to find a set of stabilizing operators that determine a state $\ket{f}$ uniquely and also \emph{internally commute}, i.e., $ X_{\kappa_i}Z_{f\circ\kappa_{i} - f} =Z_{f\circ\kappa_{i} - f}X_{\kappa_i} \;\forall i$.
+This will be done by looking at the previous construction and studying which functions give rise to internally commuting stabilizing operators: